2023 WGC Advisory Board

 In 2001, the following 16 founding members of the WGC proudly began a year-long journey – from conceptualization to implementation – to develop, launch, nurture and sustain the WGC.

-- Barb Van Winkle, WGC Chair
+- Barb Van Winkle, Immediate Past Chair

 "Women’s philanthropy shapes the future for women and girls through the power of collective giving."